This blog details my personal search for my Paternal Great Grandmother, Mary Angela Bridgeman.

-Mary Angela Bridgeman is my paternal great grandmother and I have been searching for her for the last 3 years.
-This is the second time a great grandmother has eluded me; it took me 2 years to find my maternal great grandmother and the joy at finding her final resting place spurred me onto finding Mary Angela.
+I spent 3 years searching for Angie.
+This is the second time a great grandmother has eluded me; it took me 2 years to find my maternal great grandmother and the joy at finding her final resting place spurred me on to find Mary Angela.

 Her birth was also reported in the Freeman’s Journal on the 10th November 1870.
 It baffles me somewhat when I read this type of record as it highlights the lack of value given to women in society in those days as neither the wife nor daughter’s name is listed.
 The address listed is 80 Great Britain Street however the family were living in 82 Summerhill, Dublin at the time.
 Great Britain Street was renamed Parnell Street after the death of Charles Stuart Parnell in 1891.